 Organizational Change at the 411 Seniors Centre.

-2. FIRST IMPRESSIONS: CREATING AN LGBT WELCOMING ENVIRONMENT
+2. First Impressions: Creating an LGBT Welcoming Environment

 All of the literature reviewed by the NSRAP Elders Project demonstrates the importance of creating a welcoming, positive, and safe environment as a crucial component in providing appropriate and professional care for LGBT Elders.